 Day ten: Zambujeira do Mar to Almograve.
 A 21km (6-7 hours) walk heading north to Almograve, passing through the village of Cavaleiro and the historic Cabo Sardão lighthouse.
 You will spend the next two nights at a delightful guest house situated just behind the sand dunes.

 Day eleven: A rest day in Almograve, where you can relax around the pool or on the beach.

 Day twelve: Almograve to Vila Nova de Milfontes.
 A 15 km (4½-5 hours) easy walk continuing on the Fishermen's Trail along the coast.
-You will spend the night at a small hotel near to the old historic centre of the village, close to the castle with views over the river estuary.
+You will spend the night at a small hotel or guest house near to the old historic centre of the village, close to the castle.

 Day thirteen: Vila Nova de Milfontes to Porto Covo.
 A 20 km (6-7 hours) hike heading to the northernmost point of the Fishermen's Trail.
 The night will be spent at a small inn in the main street off the village square.

 Day fourteen: Porto Covo to Cercal do Alentejo.
 An 18 km (4½- 5 hour) walk along a stage connecting the Fishermen's Trail to the Historical Way.
 Your accommodation for the night is an Art Nouveau-style inn featuring traditional Alentejo-style décor near the centre of the town.